Home loans: Credit check

-Your credit history may be more important than you think when applying for a home loan, but there are options available if you have a bad credit history.
+Your credit history affects your home loan application.
+But there are options available if you have a bad credit history.

 How does your credit affect your ability to access home loans?